 The poor resided outside the main doors, just inside the gates and wall but not near the passageways.
 Some skilled artisans lived on the first level.
 Another staircase led to the living areas for those with greater prestige.

 There were two ways to enter the courtyard.
 The western entrance led into the Great Hall, which reserved space for the ruler of Midland.
 Most rooms on the main floor held sessions for nobles to sort out issues between commoners.

 Theotello followed Eva through the doors and into the Great Hall.
-Polished stone floors gleamed, with columns supporting the arched ceiling.
+Polished stone floors gleamed with columns supporting the arched ceiling.
 Nobles and commoners made their way through the hall, going different directions.

 “Follow me, Theo,” Eva said.

 She led the Chronicler down two flights of stairs.
 Theo felt the fresh, cold air with every step.
-“Sola works and lives in the lower parts of the Hall,” Eva explained as she reached the bottom floor.
+“Sola works and lives in the lower areas of the Hall,” Eva explained as she reached the bottom floor.

-The walkway was dark, with the occasional lit torch shedding its light.
+The walkway was dark, with an occasional lit torch shedding its light.
 Every sound, no matter how slight, echoed through the hall.
 Eva and Theo could see a tall, muscular man standing in the middle of the corridor.

 He guarded the entrance into the Healer’s room.
 His initial scowl at the pair promptly transitioned into a smile.
 “Evelyn, you have returned!”

 Embracing her with care, he released his grip and returned to his post.
 “Seeley, it’s good to see you again.
 I’m here to consult with Sola.”